 What are your favorite flowers to paint?

-It’s actual not a flower that’s my favorite, it’s the greenery.
-Flowers stress me out to paint because there’s so much pressure for it be a focal point.
+It’s actually not a flower that’s my favorite, it’s the greenery.
+Flowers stress me out to paint because there’s so much pressure for it to be a focal point.
 There is always a bit of a tense feeling when I’m painting them.
 While with leaves, they can dance and move with the wind and you can’t really go wrong.
-I definitely enjoy leaves more, but if I had to pick a flower, it would be dahilas.
+I definitely enjoy leaves more, but if I had to pick a flower, it would be dahlias.

 How do your surroundings (your garden) and the city around you, serve as inspiration for your artwork?

 I think because it’s so naturally a part of our lives it helps inspire me.
 If it wasn’t something I naturally leaned towards, it wouldn’t be as inspiring.
 I think that the garden came out of a natural desire.